yanis-hub/Kresling_CadQuery/README.md

 ## CadQuery
 CadQuery is an open-source, easy-to-use Python library for building parametric 3D CAD models.

-Here I present two examples to see the use of CadQuery as a powerful yet simple object oriented library.
+Here are presented three examples to see the use of CadQuery as a powerful yet simple object oriented library.

 #### Example 1 : Box
 ```python